Randy Arozarena Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

+- The pitching staff for the Guardians has a collective eight K/9, the fourth-worst in the league.

-- The Guardians' 3.78 team ERA ranks third across all MLB pitching staffs.
+- The Guardians have a 3.81 team ERA that ranks fourth among all league pitching staffs.

-- The Guardians surrender the second-fewest home runs in baseball (117 total, one per game).
+- The Guardians allow the second-fewest home runs in baseball (119 total, one per game).

-- The Guardians are sending Curry (3-1) to the mound to make his fifth start of the season.
-He is 3-1 with a 2.95 ERA and 45 strikeouts in 64 2/3 innings pitched.
+- Williams (1-3) gets the starting nod for the Guardians in his 10th start of the season.
+He's put together a 2.90 ERA in 49 2/3 innings pitched, with 49 strikeouts.

-- In his last time out on Sunday, the right-hander tossed five innings against the Chicago White Sox, giving up two earned runs while surrendering four hits.
+- His last appearance came on Monday against the Toronto Blue Jays, when the right-hander went seven scoreless innings while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.